Ngô Đình Thục: Consecrations of bishops and declaration of sedevacantism

+Thuc's contemporaries were shocked by his actions and suggested they were due to mental illness or dementia.

-In 1983, Thục departed for the United States at the invitation of Bishop Louis Vezelis, an American Franciscan former missionary priest who later became a sedevacantist bishop.
-Vezelis was consecrated a bishop by the American sedevacantist Bishop George J. Musey (consecrated in 1982 by Carmona) and by co-consecrators Carmona and Zamora (the two Mexican sedevacantist bishops Thục consecrated on 17 October 1981).
+In 1983, Thục departed for the United States at the invitation of Louis Vezelis, an American Franciscan former priest who later became a sedevacantist bishop.
 Thục collaborated with Vezelis in the operation of a seminary in Rochester, New York, United States.

 Reconciliation and death

-Thục began to be increasingly sought-out by the expatriate and refugee Vietnamese community, including old friends and contacts from Huế and Saigon.
-They facilitated his extraction from sedevacantism and Thục returned to the jurisdiction of the Catholic Church definitively in 1984.
+Thục began to be increasingly sought out by the expatriate and refugee Vietnamese community, including old friends and contacts from Huế and Saigon.
+They facilitated his extraction from sedevacantism and Thục returned to the Catholic Church on 11 July 1984, after asking forgiveness from the Church and recanting his views.
+He later came to stay with the Congregation of the Mother Co-Redemptrix in Carthage, Missouri and later celebrated a Mass during the Marian Days.